 Liposuction is a minimally invasive cosmetic procedure that uses a thin, hollow tube called a cannula to remove localized areas of body fat.
-The cannula is inserted through extremely small incisions and then moved back and forth to loosen excess fat, which is suctioned out using a vacuum or a cannula attached syringe.
+The surgeon inserts the cannula through extremely small incisions.
+Then it moves back and forth to loosen excess fat and suctions it out using a vacuum or a cannula attached syringe.
 Treated areas look slimmer and more contoured, and in better overall proportion to the rest of the body.
 However, liposuction is not a method for losing weight and is not effective in eliminating cellulite or tightening loose and sagging skin.

 The ideal candidate has good overall health but has one or more areas of fat that do not respond to diet or exercise.
-Areas that are often treated include the thighs, abdomen, arms, back, hips, buttocks, chest, face, calves and ankles.
+Areas that liposuction can treat include the thighs, abdomen, arms, back, hips, buttocks, chest, face, calves and ankles.
 Liposuction can be performed alone or in conjunction with other cosmetic procedures, such as thighplasty and tummy tuck (abdominoplasty).

 One of the most common liposuction techniques is tumescent liposuction, which may get an assist from ultrasound or laser.
-It is performed on an outpatient basis.
+It is an outpatient procedure.

 During tumescent liposuction, a solution comprising of saline solution, lidocaine (an anesthetic) and epinephrine (a blood-vessel contractor) is injected into the area being treated.
 The solution causes the targeted tissue swell and becomes firm, which makes it easier to remove via the cannula.
-The advantages of this technique are that the anesthetic is built in, so there is no need for general or IV sedation, and blood loss is minimized because the epinephrine constricts blood vessels.
+The advantages of this technique are that the anesthetic is built in, so there is no need for general or IV sedation.
+Blood loss is minimal because the epinephrine constricts blood vessels.

-In laser-assisted tumescent liposuction, a laser is used to liquefy the fat, which makes removing it easier.
-The laser can also be used to tighten treatment-area skin after fat is removed.
+In laser-assisted tumescent liposuction, a laser is liquifies the fat, which makes removing it easier.
+The laser can also tighten treatment-area skin after fat removal.
 Similarly, ultrasound-assisted liposuction uses ultrasound energy to liquefy fat.

 After, patients experience mild swelling, bruising and discomfort in the treated area.
-Compression garments or elastic bandages are typically worn to help reduce these symptoms as the area heals.
+Typically, patients will wear compression garments or elastic bandages are to help reduce these symptoms as the area heals.
 Patients can return to work and other regular activities as soon as they feel comfortable, which is usually after a few days.
-Exercise and other strenuous activities should be avoided for a few weeks.
+Patients should avoid exercise and other strenuous activities for a few weeks.

 Risks Of Liposuction Surgery